cryscan/to-ihc-2/README.md

 The time stepping scheme in [1] has some problem where the end effector is easy to penetrate the ground, which significantly hinders the optimization.
 Some fixes are taken place according to [2].

+To improve the stability of iLQR iterations, regularization and line-search schemes in [3] are used.

 ## Running

 This project is written in `c++` and is only tested under Linux.